Category Archives: Discus

 Step 4:

-Using a 1 gallon glass jar, fill it with the tank water the parents (& eggs) are in.
+Using a 2 gallon glass beaker, fill it with the tank water the parents (& eggs) are in.
 Put the PVC in the jar (quickly and calmly).
+Then put the beaker into a 5-10 gallon tank.
+So you will have the eggs inside a beaker which is inside a 5-10 gallon tank.

 Step 5:

-Place the jar in a small 5 gallon tank filled with water at 84f (50w heater is required).
-Also put a hydrospnge (by far my personal choice in sponge filters). in the tank and turn it on.
+Then quickly remove the PCV pie and put it into the beaker filled with water at 84f (50w heater is required).
+Also put a small Sponge Filter in the tank and turn it on.
 This will keep the jar warm and allow the tank to cycle.
-I always have filters in my 5 gals so they are cycled.

 Step 6:

-Add an airstone to the jar.
-Turn it on medium so that there is a good current in the jar (don’t blast the eggs though).
+Turn the air flow in the Sponge Filter on so that there is a good current in the tank (don’t blast the eggs though).
+The current will help keep the eggs from growing fungus.

 Step 7:

-Add three drops of methyl blue.
+Add three to six drops of methylene blue.
 Other people may recommend more, but I believe that it may cause fry loss.
-Three drops works well and allows you to observe the eggs.
+Six or less drops works well and allows you to observe the eggs.

 Step 8:

-Wait.
-They will begin hatching (if they are fertile and the correct water parameters/hardness/uS are present) in two days (about).
+They will begin hatching (if they are fertile and the correct water parameters/hardness/uS are present) in two days.

 Step 9:

-Wait.
-They will start free swimming in two-three days (mostly three).
-They will be clogged in a bunch on the bottom of the tub during this period and will untangle when good and ready.
+They will start free swimming in three to four days .
+They will be clogged in a bunch on the bottom of the tub during this period and will untangle when ready.

 Step 10:

 As soon as they become free swimming, give them their first feeding.
 Use artificial plankton and rotifers (a.p.r.) used for feeding marine filter feeders.
-Add an amount the size of the winding screw on your watch (it was the only thing I could see around my desk of to relate how small MUST be (g)).
+Add an amount the size of the winding screw on your watch.

 Step 11: